ras52017/Anaconda_Titans/README.md

 For this analysis, all diabetes types will be collectively treated as diabetes occurrences together.
 We do recognize that Type 1 diabetes isn’t known to be preventable, as its main risk factors are genetic-based rather than lifestyle.
 However, 90-95% of diabetes, in addition to prediabetes cases, occur due to lifestyle risk factors.
 Examples of lifestyle risk factors include: amount of weekly physical activity, diet (amount of fresh fruits/vegetables), weight (overweight/obesity), ethnicity, age, number of close family members with diabetes, and other co-occurring diseases (eg. hypertension, high cholesterol, etc…) [2].

 The purpose of this analysis is to review the 2021 Behavioral Risk Factor Surveillance System survey data information dataset [3].
 This dataset contains 438,639 records that we have cleaned and analyzed to look at how well known risk factors indicate the occurrence of diabetes/prediabetes from our questions noted below:

+1) What are the top 5 states for diabetes occurrence?

+2) What are the top 3-5 indicators/comorbities are found with diabetes patients?

+3) How does the occurence of diabetes differ between races, genders, and both combined?

+4) How well can future diabetes cases be predicted by the top indicators by training a model?

 ### Sample ETL output dataset